 The European fusion research programme has always been characterized by the strong cooperation between research institutions and its focus on priority topics.
-Since 1999, the current biggest fusion device JET in Culham (UK) has been managed collaboratively by the European fusion laboratories.
+From 1999 until the end of 2023, the largest fusion research facility at the time, JET in Culham (UK), was operated jointly by the European fusion laboratories.
 The fusion research programme's focus on the construction and operation of ITER has been established within the framework of the European Fusion Development Agreement (EFDA).
 The work programme of the EUROfusion consortium is based on the missions of the "Roadmap to the Realisation of Fusion Energy", which was published in 2012 by EFDA and updated in 2018.

 Fusion research at Austrian universities and research institutions is being conducted in cooperation with renowned European fusion laboratories and partners at European universities: